Bobbo117/MQ135-Air-Quality-Sensor/README.md

   3. When the #define CALIBRATE statement is inactivated by commenting it out, read the MQ135 sensor and report the CO2 ppm data on the following platforms:

   a. computer monitor via USB connection

   b.
 OLED display via I2C connection

   c.
 Thingspeak.com via WIFI

   d.
-Home Assistant via WIFI and MQTT
+Home Assistant via MQTT

   NOTE - The software automatically ignores the platforms for which it is not credentialed or connected